danvk/aoc2020/README.md

 }
 ```

 moved more logic into the parsing but simplified everything downstream.
-It does feel odd to me that I can't name the parameters in each case of the enum (`arg: i32` instead of just `i32`).
+It does feel odd to me that I can't name the parameters in each case of the enum (`arg: i32` instead of just `i32`). _Update: Axel tells me that I can!_

 I learned about `filter_map`, which combines `map` with unwrapping `Option`s.
 This seems great, but I haven't been able to use it yet because I usually want to unwrap `Result`s.